mmore500/waves/blog/_posts/2021-08-20-more-prefab-tools.md

 ![A "refactor all the things" meme]({{ site.baseurl }}/assets/lemniscate8/more-prefab-tools-refactor.png){:style="width: 100%"}
 *I had to be a little careful not get too carried away*

+I also wrote a reload button that refreshes the page and injects any settings the user has supplied through the config panel.
+This allows the user to easily restart an application, much like rerunning a program on the command-line.
+An added bonus is that you can then copy the URL which will contain your simulation settings.
+This of course has lead to more ideas for config panel buttons/features.

+:bulb: __Save button__: a button to save configuration settings as a `.cfg` file.

+:bulb: __Clipboard button__: a button to copy the URL to this simulation w/ settings to the clipboard.

+:bulb: __Apply settings__: a way to initiate file selection for a `.cfg` file with settings to load.

+All the ideas for prefab components can be found in this [issue](https://github.com/devosoft/Empirical/issues/444) on GitHub!

 #### ReadoutPanel: Live Variables in the Limelight
 As a counterpart to the configuration panel, Matthew suggested making a component that could display values live from a simulation.